Director stepping down from Seadrill board

 According to the company, Boesen said that she had no disagreement with the firm on any matter, including its business, strategic initiatives, policies or practices.

-The offshore drilling contractor informed that it “wishes to express its sincere appreciation to Ms. Boesen for her service to Seadrill since she took up her board seat on the company’s emergence from Chapter 11.”
+The offshore drilling contractor highlights that it “wishes to express its sincere appreciation to Ms. Boesen for her service to Seadrill since she took up her board seat on the company’s emergence from Chapter 11.”

 To remind, Seadrill emerged from Chapter 11 – its second bankruptcy filing in about four years – in February 2022, a little over a year after filing for it.
 Prior to its exit from bankruptcy, the firm established a new board structure, including the former Noble CEO and Subsea 7 CEO.